England's

 Ron

-Flowers and Gary Lineker share the record with two each, details above.
+Flowers and Gary Lineker have two each, details above.

 Youngest